Ask a Librarian:

 9. Patrons should follow the publishers’ restrictions in using the online resources (academic articles and eBooks), which are displayed with each resource through the Library’s electronic databases.

-Using the Central Library and Hub Premises
+Using the Library Premises

 2. Patrons should respect other patrons who wish to study/read in silence.